- Craig Earle, MD, CEO

 - Andrea Reed, VP, Strategic Partnerships

-Rami Rahal joined the Partnership in 2011 and is currently Vice-President, Cancer Systems, Performance and Innovation.
-In this role, he leads the integration of regional perspectives from across Canada into the Partnership’s work and is responsible for ensuring the Canadian Strategy for Cancer Control achieves its goals through data, research, technology and information.
+Erika Nicholson joined the Partnership in 2018 and is currently Vice President, Cancer Systems and Innovation.
+In this role, she is responsible for ensuring the Canadian Strategy for Cancer Control achieves its goals across the cancer continuum – prevention, screening, diagnosis, treatment, clinical care, survivorship and palliative care.

 Andrea Reed, VP, Strategic Partnerships